doyunkim97/HowToUsePandas/README.md

 # Pandas Guide

-I have made a guide to use Pandas Library in Python for educational purposes.
+This is a guide to use Pandas Library in Python with Jupyter Notebook for educational purposes for my colleagues.
 All the information is included in the .ipynb file.